Seeing is believing for entrepreneurial Ghanaians

 The US$225,000 project helped boost nutrition and food security for participants by scaling up their capacity to produce higher yields of soybeans and rice, while also increasing vegetable production during the dry season using irrigation.

-Funded by LDS Charities, the project aimed to help 1,000 individuals catalyze agricultural activities and strengthen their resilience to disasters and unexpected hardship.
+Funded by The Church of Jesus Christ of Latter-day Saints, the project aimed to help 1,000 individuals catalyze agricultural activities and strengthen their resilience to disasters and unexpected hardship.

 Abdul-Mumin Damba Tahidu, iDE Ghana country manager, said project staff organized farmers into groups, assigned them plots on a model farm, and trained them to successfully produce soybeans and rice.